Proton-Translocating NAD(P)+ Transhydrogenase: Reaction pathway

 This redox reaction is a transfer of hydride equivalents from NADH to NADP+ coupled to a translocation of protons across a membrane.
 NADP+ is reduced to NADPH by NADH, which is oxidized into NAD+.
 This reduction is tied to the inward translocation of protons across a membrane.
 This process is not necessarily coupled, but is found coupled in nature.

 Known organisms and locations

 The transhydrogenase is found in the inner mitochondrial membranes of all vertebrates excluding fish.
-While it is not found in the yeast Saccharomyces cervisiae, it is found in algae such as Acetabularia acetabulum, as well as in the cytosolic membrane of many bacteria, including Escherichia coli.
+While it is not found in the yeast Saccharomyces cerevisiae, it is found in algae such as Acetabularia acetabulum, as well as in the cytosolic membrane of many bacteria, including Escherichia coli.
 In E. coli the enzyme helps to provide between 35-45% of cytosolic NADPH under standard growth conditions.
 E. coli will be our model organism when looking at structure and function.